operator-framework/operator-sdk/doc/proposals/scorecard-security.md

 ## Open Questions (optional)

-- Would have more security checks which may are important for the Operators and are not mapped here?
+- Would have more security checks which may are important to the Operators and are not mapped here?

 ## Summary